2011

 None

-Shanghai Bistro’s service was pretty much drop and go with occasional check backs ie typical Chinese restaurant service.
-The waitress speaks English so no communication worries.
+Shanghai Bistro’s service was pretty much drop and go with occasional check backs IE: typical Chinese restaurant service.
+The waitresses speak English so no communication worries here.
 Shanghai Bistro has reasonably priced Shanghai Chinese food, making it a solid bet if you want a taste of Shanghai.
-Shanghai Dumpling Shop in Millbrae and Sunny Shanghai, San Bruno are also worth a visit if you like Shanghai Chinese food.
+Shanghai Dumpling Shop in Millbrae is also worth a visit if you like Shanghai Chinese food especially the Steamed pork dumplings.

 Check out our Shanghai restaurant reviews for the real deal, Shanghai food that we have in the San Francisco Bay Area is not very close in quality.